cscottmills/polyculturekombucha/_includes/homepage_lead.md

 ---

-You can now find our bottles for sale at [a few places](/buy) in Traverse City!
+You can find our bottles for sale at a few [friendly places](/buy) in Traverse City!

 If you have any questions, or just want to say hello, [get in touch](/contact).